spoonapps/docs/reference/command_line/build.md

 #### Using .xappl Files

 A **.xappl** file is an XML file that contains all of the filesystem, registry, and configuration information for a given image.
-A **.xappl** file can be built using Spoon IDE.
+A **.xappl** file can be built using Spoon Studio.

 #### Environment Variables